 Ingredients

-- A bit of dijon mustard and minced shallot add a little something extra to the dressing without being overpowering.
+- Dijon mustard and minced shallot - add a little something extra to the dressing without being overpowering.
 Some people find minced shallot or onion to be objectionable in skagenröra.
 If this is you, please feel free to omit it.

-- Chopped fresh dill finishes off the dressing with herbal flair, and a squeeze of a lemon wedge over the top just before enjoying adds welcome brightness.
+- Fresh lemon juice - squeezed over the top just before enjoying adds welcome brightness.

-- Whisk the creme fraiche , mayonnaise, dijon mustard, shallot and dill together in a medium bowl.
+- Step 2: Whisk the creme fraiche , mayonnaise, dijon mustard, shallot and dill together in a medium bowl.

-- Cover and chill for at least 30 minutes or up to a day.
+- Step 4: Cover and chill for at least 30 minutes or up to a day.
 Serve with lemon wedges.

 Expert Tips